schoolofmarkets/schoolofmarkets.github.io/index.md

     content: <img src="/uploads/2020/04/15/Asset 1.png"><br>                    <br>The
       video lectures are simple to understand yet makes us learn the complexity of the markets.
 Came to know through Instagram.
 Never hesitated to contact Arvind to clear my doubts and he never fails to get back.
-I'mm more than satisfied with this course and would happily refer others!
+I'm more than satisfied with this course and would definitely recommend!
     headline: Nitish, Pilot, Nz
   col_2:
     headline: Guru, 22